HarshitN87/SimpliOS/readme.md

 This produces `build/simplios.iso` and boots it in QEMU.

 ### Expected output
-- Welcome banner and init messages
-- GDT dump (base/limit and entries 0..2)
+- Welcome banner, init log, and GDT dump (base/limit and entries 0..2)
+- Ramdisk + scheduler init logs showing sample tasks
-- Periodic dots (timer)
+- Periodic dots from the timer, plus optional task trace messages when the demo processes run
-- Characters you type (keyboard), with Shift support; Backspace edits
+- Characters you type echoed by the keyboard driver and shell prompt (`simplios> `)

-If you see no keyboard output, ensure the QEMU window has focus.
+- If you see no keyboard output, ensure the QEMU window has focus.

-## Milestones
-- Milestone 1: Bootloader and basic kernel initialization
-- Milestone 2 (current): Interrupts and Memory Management
+### Shell overview
+- Prompt: `simplios> `
+- Commands accept space-delimited arguments; `Backspace` edits the current line.
-  - GDT/IDT setup
+- Available commands:
-  - Basic IRQ handlers (timer/keyboard)
-  - PMM stub and simple paging
-- Future: Real PMM bitmap, higher-half kernel, user mode, syscalls, filesystem
+  - `help`: list commands
+  - `clear`: clear the VGA console
+  - `ls`: show files stored in the ramdisk
+  - `cat <file>` / `read <file>`: print file contents
+  - `create <file>` / `delete <file>`: manage files
+  - `write <file> <text...>`: overwrite a file with the provided text
+  - `echo <text...>`: print arguments back to the terminal
+  - `status`: display ramdisk usage plus scheduler tick/process state

 ## Documentation
 See the `docs/` folder for deeper dives: